IPL-UV/IPL-UV.github.io/content/people/visitors/ioannis_prapas.md

   img: ioannis.webp
 ---

-I'm a researcher at the Orion Lab, National Observatory of Athens and the University of Valencia.
-I am interested in Deep Learning for the Earth System sciences, aiming to improve fire prediction systems.
+As a researcher at the Orion Lab, National Observatory of Athens, and the University of Valencia, I worked on Deep Learning for the Earth System sciences.
+During my time at ISP, I aimed to improve fire prediction systems through innovative ML techniques.